-APPENDIX B – INFORMATION ELEMENTS AND GUIDANCE FOR A REGULATOR TO MEET BEST PRACTICES’ OBJECTIVES (WHEN REVIEWING GLMS)
+APPENDIX B – INFORMATION ELEMENTS AND GUIDANCE FOR A REGULATOR TO MEET BEST PRACTICES’ OBJECTIVES (WHEN REVIEWING GAMS)

 This appendix identifies the information a state insurance regulator may need to review a predictive model used by an insurer to support a personal automobile or home insurance rating plan.
 The list is lengthy but not exhaustive.
 It is not intended to limit the authority of a regulator to request additional information in support of the model or filed rating plan.
 Nor is every item on the list intended to be a requirement for every filing.
 However, the items listed should help guide a regulator to sufficient information that helps determine if the rating plan meets state-specific filing and legal requirements.